 This skeptcism was not just limited to the BMJ.
 On February 26, 2021, Medicina published a commentary titled ‘Outcome Reporting Bias in COVID-19 mRNA Vaccine Clinical Trials’.
 On April 20, 2021, The Lancet published a commentary titled ‘COVID-19 vaccine efficacy and effectiveness—the elephant (not) in the room‘.

-Now none of this information is terribly complex to communicate.
-The vast majority of the CBC audience could do basic arithmetic and understand the concern – or ‘skepticism’ – raised by medical publications such as the BMJ, The Lancet and Medicina.
+None of this information is terribly complex to communicate nor understand.
+By this point, the vast majority of the CBC audience is familiar with the terminology used and can appreciate the concern – or ‘skepticism’ – raised by medical publications such as the BMJ, The Lancet and Medicina regarding vaccine efficacy and safety.
 Instead of informing the public, the CBC decided to write puff pieces about putting more vaccines on the ‘buffet table’.
 It seems the CBC is incapable of learning even from its own very recent experience where it had to dramatically change its positive initial reporting on AstraZeneca vaccine efficacy and safety.

 The public health consequence of such poor public disclosure and lack of critical reporting is people like Raphael thinking they are Superman because they have been vaccinated.
 Putting on a cape and jumping out of a window thinking you can fly is a terrible way to go.